 You shouldn’t take the task of choosing a VPN provider lightly.
 After all, you’ll be putting your privacy in their hands.

 First, you should rule out free VPNs if you care about online privacy.
-There are too many cases of free VPN providers selling your data to ad agencies or otherwise mishandling information.
-We nudge you to try Surfshark when securing iOS devices.
-Here’s a list of things we cover:
+There are too many cases of free VPN providers exposing or selling user data to ad agencies or otherwise mishandling information.
+And second, you should consider all these things before choosing a VPN:

-- No online tracking — any reliable VPN provider should have a strict no-logs policy.
-Lucky for you, Surfshark has been verified by an independent auditor.
+• No online tracking — you get to enjoy online privacy.
+Any reliable VPN provider should follow a strict no-logs policy.
+Surfshark is one such provider and has an independent auditor’s verification to prove it.

 Should I turn a VPN on or off?